In the News

 This past week, the House Financial Services Committee considered and passed a few bills that would, if passed by the House, result in changes to the securities laws.
 These include:

 There are two political roadblocks that have powered the slowly building push to impeach President Trump among House Democrats.
 One is starkly political — the recognition that the Senate under Majority Leader Mitch McConnell (R-Ky.) would never vote to remove Trump from office.
+The other is … also starkly political, with House Speaker Nancy Pelosi (D-Calif.) declining to embrace an impeachment effort, certainly in part out of concern that it would cost her party its hard-won majority in her chamber.

 The United States Postal Service has temporarily suspended activity at multiple Houston-area facilities until further notice due to the impact of Tropical Storm Imelda.